Joeboy/oxynth/README.md

   - But, it'd be nice if there was an I2S module that did both audio input + output, maybe based on something like the TLV310AIC3104.
 I find it a bit surprising nobody seems to make one.
 Maybe I should try to make one.
+- I think, very theoretically, it could be possible to build static / no-std [LV2](https://lv2plug.in/) binaries for `thumbv8m.main-none-eabihf` and run them on the device.
+Maybe via [bFLT](https://github.com/uclinux-dev/elf2flt), which would be simpler to deal with than ELF on the device side.
+It'd be cool to be able to make hardware versions of all the thousands of open source LV2 pluginsl Maybe connecting them together in the device software, a bit like the much beefier [MOD](https://mod.audio/) devices.
+But I'm not expecting this to be easy, or necessarily even doable at all.